 Our work on appointments:

 UKGI is involved in the appointment or reappointment of over 100 board members every 3 years across its portfolio.
-It is a crucial part of UKGI’s shareholder function, ensuring top talent is engaged to provide senior leadership across the range of organisations we support.
+It is a crucial part of UKGI’s shareholder function, ensuring exceptional talent is engaged to provide senior leadership across the range of organisations we support.

 Operating at the edge of the public and private sector, we seek to use the best practice of both to support the running of open and fair competitions which find and promote a diverse range of suitable candidates, often working work closely with Executive Search firms.